soabase/soabase-web/README.md

 | addRootFilter | true | If true, adds a servlet filter that routes "root" requests (i.e. "/") to the default file |
 | cacheModels | true | If true, the Handlebars model for a given path and language is cached |
 | requestLanguage | DefaultRequestLanguageFactory | the langauge handler (see below) |

+### Language Files

+Soabase Web can enhance your Handlebars models with language specific text.
+This makes it much easier to translate your web application.